-The Partnership executes trades on the Indian and Korean exchanges and, therefore, may be subject to taxes levied in each country.
+The Partnership executes trades on the United States, Indian, Korean, Japanese, Turkish and Amsterdam exchanges and, therefore, may be subject to taxes levied in each country.
 The investments in common stock traded on the Indian exchange are subject to short-term capital gains tax at 15% and long-term capital gain tax at 10%.
 Dividends are subject to dividend withholding tax at 20%.
 Prior to April 1, 2018 long-term capital gains were not subject to tax.
-As of December 31, 2020, \$2,388 was accrued for these taxes.
-The Fund intends to hold the Indian securities for the long-term.
+The Partnership reversed the accrued tax expense of \$2,388 during 2021 and had no accrued tax expenses related to unrealized Indian capital gains for the year ended December 31, 2021.
+The Partnership intends to hold the Indian securities for the long-term.
 The investments in common stock traded on the Korean exchange are subject to 22% tax on interest and dividend income.
-Capital gains tax is exempted if holdings are less than 25% of outstanding shares on the Korean exchange and the securities transaction is executed through the Korean exchange, not the over-the-counter market.
+Capital gains tax is exempted if holdings are less than 25% of outstanding shares on the Korean exchange and the securities transaction is executed through Korean exchange, not the over-the-counter market.
 If holdings are more than 25% of outstanding shares on the Korean exchange or if the trade is executed through the over-the-counter market, a 22% standard rate or 11% of sales proceeds (including resident tax), whichever is lower, will be levied.
+The investments in common stock traded on the Japanese exchange are subject to 15.3% tax on interest and dividend income.
+Dividends from listed stocks held by individual shareholders with 3% or more stakes are subject to 20.4% withholding tax.
+Exemption and reduced rates for income may be available depending on the specific double tax treaty arrangements between Japan and the foreign investor's country of residence.
+Non-resident investors are not subject to capital gains tax.
+The investments in common stock traded on the Turkish exchange are subject to withholding based taxation applicable on capital gains and interest for equities and fixed income securities purchased on or after January 1, 2006.
+The current tax rate is zero for equities and 10% for fixed income securities.
+Dividends are subject to dividend withholding tax at the rate of 10%.
+Provisions of tax treaties are reserved.
 For countries with double taxation treaties, the treaty rate prevails only if it is more favorable than the standard rate.
+The investments in common stock traded on the Amsterdam Euronext exchange are subject to withholding-based taxation.
+Dividends are subject to Dutch dividend withholding tax at the rate of 15%.
+Provisions of tax treaties are reserved.
+However, shareholders may qualify for an exemption from or reduction of Dutch dividend withholding tax based on relevant tax treaties concluded by the Netherlands.